Don’t ever pay full price when you go to the cinema. I’ve rounded up ALL the deals for Odeon, Vue, Cineworld, Everyman, Picturehouse and more!

 Tesco Clubcard Cineworld deals

 Tesco Clubcard sells vouchers to use at Cineworld.
 You get £1.50 for every 50p of points you use.
-It’s not a bad deal, but I think there are better uses of Tesco Clubcard points – here are my top five.
+It’s not a bad deal, but I think there are better uses of Tesco Clubcard points – here are my top picks.

-Up to 40% off with Tastecard +
+Up to 40% off with Tastecard+

 Cineworld isn’t listed on the main website but once you sign up you can buy cheaper tickets via Tastecard or Gourmet Society +.
 All tickets seem to be £6.60, which is more expensive than direct at places such as Bradford, but a lot cheaper than screenings in places like Greenwich.
 It excludes Leicester Square.